Helzberg Diamonds Review (2023)

 Summary of Helzberg Diamonds Review

 Helzberg Diamonds now also sells lab-grown diamonds, and they offer a good selection of lab-grown diamond jewelry.
-So we wanted to see how a traditional seller stacks up to our highest-rated online jewelers and review Helzberg Diamonds and if they do better than mall-favorites Zales and Pandora.
+So we wanted to see how a traditional seller stacks up to our highest-rated online jewelers and decided to review Helzberg Diamonds and see if they do better than mall favorites Zales, Kay Jewelers, and Pandora.

-We were hoping that the traditional jewelers would fare better.
+We were hoping that the traditional jewelers in 2023 would fare better.
 Helzberg Diamonds would be an excellent example of a brick-and-mortar jeweler embracing online selling and lab-grown diamonds.
+But, alas.

-However, as the case was in our Zales review, we were greatly disappointed.
-To be fair, the shopping experience is better and the ability to, in some circumstances, inspect diamonds puts Helzberg Diamonds ahead.
+As the case was in our Zales review and review of Kay Jewelers, we were greatly disappointed.
+To be fair, the shopping experience is better, and the ability to, in some circumstances, inspect diamonds puts Helzberg Diamonds ahead.

 So, our Helzberg Diamonds review finds that they don’t live up to the expectations of shopping for diamonds online.
 Their support lacks basic knowledge, their website is not working correctly, and they do not share essential information about the jewelry and diamonds they are selling.
 Except for when choosing your own diamonds, but those are grossly overpriced.